 Andover Newton Seminary (ANS) at Yale Divinity School provides specific programs for those exploring or living into such a call, adds a ministry-loving flair to YDS, and creates new knowledge about the art and craft of congregational ministry.
 Staff and faculty employed by or affiliated with ANS offer their gifts to the seminary’s programs specifically, and they embody its values throughout Yale Divinity School.

-Students enrolled at YDS through Andover Newton earn a seal certifying their preparation for ministry in addition to their Yale degree.
-Through YDS, Andover Newton funds faculty positions and educational programs through YDS and underwrites scholarships for ANS students.
+Students enrolled at YDS through Andover Newton can earn a diploma certifying their preparation for ministry in addition to their Yale degree.
+Andover Newton funds faculty positions and educational programs through YDS and underwrites scholarships for ANS students.
 ANS and other YDS partners cover all demonstrated need for student tuition assistance.
 Applications to Andover Newton are administered through YDS, and ANS’s leaders engage with applicants at every phase of their discernment.
 Applicants interested in pursuing the program at Andover Newton Seminary should use a YDS application for admission, indicating their desire to enroll in the Andover Newton Seminary Program and they should simultaneously reach out to a member of the ANS staff.